Nathaniel D’1906 and Martha E. Leverone Memorial Professor of Business Administration

 Senior Associate Dean for Teaching and Learning; David T. McLaughlin D’54, T’55 Clinical Professor

 Steven J. Kahl D’91

-Faculty Director, Center for Entrepreneurship; Associate Professor of Business Administration
+Faculty Director, Center for Entrepreneurship; Clinical Professor of Business Administration

 Steve Kahl teaches the core course Leading Organizations and an elective course called Leading Entrepreneurial Organizations.
 He is also the faculty director of Tuck's Center for Entrepreneurship and is actively involved with entrepreneurship activities on campus.
 Prior to Tuck, Steve was an Assistant Professor of Organizations and Strategy at the University of Chicago Booth School of Business from 2007–12.
 Prior to academia, he was a vice president in Global Investment Research at Goldman, Sachs & Co, a former research analyst at U.S. Bancorp Piper Jaffray Inc., and consultant at Deloitte & Touche and Andersen Consulting (now Accenture).

 Senior Associate Dean for Innovation and Growth; E.B.
 Osborn Professor of Marketing

 Kevin Lane Keller is an international leader in the study of brands, branding, and strategic brand management, with research focused on improving marketing strategies through an understanding of consumer behavior.
 He has served as a consultant and advisor to marketers for some of the world’s most successful brands.
 He teaches the elective Strategic Brand Management.

 Clinical Professor of Management; Faculty Advisor, First-Year Project